Taylor Swift "filled with rage and grief" over Uvalde school shooting

 — Matthew McConaughey (@McConaughey) May 25, 2022

-The likes of actor Chris Evans, Migos rapper Offset, Peter Frampton, Black Sabbath‘s Geezer Butler and NBA star LeBron James have all spoken out about the Uvalde shooting – you can read their responses below.
+The likes of Finneas, actor Chris Evans, Migos rapper Offset, Peter Frampton, Black Sabbath‘s Geezer Butler, Patton Oswalt and NBA star LeBron James have all spoken out about the Uvalde shooting – you can read their responses below.

+Anyone saying “now isn’t the time to talk about gun control” doesn’t care that kids got fucking murdered today.

 FUCKING ENOUGH!!!!